Value of bees in New Zealand

 Introduction of bees

 Mary Bumby, the sister of a Northland missionary, was probably the first to introduce bees to New Zealand.
-She took two hives with her from England aboard the James, in March 1839, to the Mangungu Mission Station in Hokianga Harbour.
-Bees were also brought by the Reverend Richard Taylor, William Cotton, Lady Hobson and James Busby in 1843.
-The introduction of bees to the Bay of Islands is attributed to Bishop Pompallier.
+In March 1839 she brought two hives with her from England on the James to the Mangungu Mission Station in Hokianga Harbour.
+In 1840 Eliza Hobson brought a hive which was later taken over (unsuccessfully) by the Reverend Richard Taylor.
+Father Jean-Baptiste Petitjean is thought to have introduced bees to the Bay of Islands in 1842.
+In 1843 James Busby brought three hives from Sydney, one of which was received by William Cotton.

 The New Zealand bush proved a hospitable place for bees, and the number of wild colonies multiplied rapidly, especially in the Bay of Islands.
 Isaac Hopkins, regarded as the father of beekeeping in New Zealand, observed that by the 1860s bee nests in the bush were plentiful, and considerable quantities of honey were being sold by Māori – who were the country’s first commercial beekeepers.